ydeng6/ydeng6.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Yupeng Deng.
-I'm a graduate student from [School of Mechanical Engineering](https://cde.nus.edu.sg/me/), [National University of Singapore](https://www.nus.edu.sg/).
+I received my bachelor’s degree in Telecommunication Engineering from Sun Yat-sen University and my master's degree in Robotics from [National University of Singapore](https://www.nus.edu.sg/).
+At [National University of Singapore](https://www.nus.edu.sg/), my research focuses on Unsupervised Domain Adaptation in autonomous driving.

-My research interests encompass Unsupervised Domain Adaptation, Multimodal Large Models and Embodied AI.
+I am currently working as a research assistant at [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/).
+My research focuses on Embodied AI, supervised by Professor Xiangwei Zhu.